LaurenceLong/SReLU/README.md

 - **Complexity Ranking**: Theoretically, computational complexity GELU > SReLU ≈ Swish

 ## Conclusion
-SReLU (Sine Rectified Linear Activation Unit) represents an innovative approach to activation functions in neural networks, blending linear and nonlinear transformations effectively.
+SReLU (Sinusoidal Rectified Linear Activation Unit) represents an innovative approach to activation functions in neural networks, blending linear and nonlinear transformations effectively.
 SReLU achieves performance comparable to GELU while requiring lower computational resources, making it more efficient.
 Moreover, it shares a similar computational complexity with Swish but typically delivers superior performance.
 This balance of computational efficiency and effectiveness not only encourages further exploration and adoption within the machine learning community but also offers practical advantages.

-Activation function `Sine Recified Linear Unit`
+Activation function `Sinusoidal Recified Linear Unit`